raceintospace/raceintospace/doc/manual/manual.md

   <tr>
     <td>17</td>
     <td>Manned Orbital Docking (Orbit)</td>
-    <td>Manned Docking test that launches only the spacecraft.
+    <td>A Manned Docking test that launches only the spacecraft.
 There must be a DM already in orbit from a mission launched this turn or last.</td>
   </tr>
   <tr>
     <td>18</td>
     <td>Joint Unmanned Orbital Docking</td>
     <td>One rocket lifts the docking module while the other lifts the spacecraft without crew.
-DM is tested robotically, gains 10% on successes and 5% on failures.</td>
+DM is tested robotically, gains 10% on successes and 5% on failures.
+Also doubles as dummy-testing your spacecraft.</td>
   </tr>
   <tr>
     <td>19</td>